Esconine/Sober-FFlags/README.md

 - We run: `xdg-open ~/.var/app/org.vinegarhq.Sober/config/sober/config.json`
 - OR We can run `nano ~/.var/app/org.vinegarhq.Sober/config/sober/config.json`
 - Now just delete everything inside and paste everything from [config.json](https://github.com/Esconine/Sober-FFlags/blob/main/config.json) in here to your _config.json_.

+###### Checking out [Lucem](https://github.com/xTrayambak/lucem), which is blostraps but for Sober.
+These commands above are also for Ubuntu, So if you have any knowledge about your Distro use these commands as a reference.